Villeneuve-Loubet to Manosque

 When I looked down the access road to the pitches on the way to the shower block I could see no sign of the fireman's minibuses, most odd, they must have dossed out somewhere.

-After scrubbing up and a healthy breakfast of just a banana due to us being low on fresh milk, I wandered down to the Reception office for internet access, pick up the two baguettes I ordered yesterday, and ask him to mark on a tourist map where the supermarket was which we were supposed to have found in town yesterday.
+After scrubbing up and a healthy breakfast of just a banana due to us being low on fresh milk, I wandered down to the Reception Office for internet access, picked up the two baguettes I ordered yesterday, and ask the manager to mark on a tourist map where the supermarket was which we were supposed to have found in town yesterday.

-I also enquired about the firemen and he told me they booked out late yesterday evening, presumably on their way out to get completely bladdered.
+I also enquired about the firemen and he told me they booked out late yesterday evening, presumably on their way to get completely bladdered somewhere.

 Chores done we were off in to town for a few bits of shopping, a look at the market, and to take a few video shots.
 I had forgotten to take the camera yesterday which was annoying.
 We also decided we'd treat ourselves to lunch out today.

 First we found the supermarket, it ticked all the boxes, it was so frustrating as we spent a lot of time yesterday looking for it, with The Chef not feeling too good having walked all the way in to and around town in very hot conditions.

 Then it was a wander around town and a look at the stalls.
 We came across one of a number selling fresh rotisseried chickens.
 What caught our eye was that he was selling what looked like hot cooked new potatoes as well.
 After umming and aarring, we decided to have an early lunch and asked for two chicken portion plus potatoes.
 He told us that all the portions had gone but he was prepared to cut a chicken in half for us and add a portion of potatoes.
 All that for €5 which we thought was very good value given the fancy prices you can pay in restaurants in any tourist area here.